nviraj/era-v1/Session 06/Submission/README.md

 After multiple iterations, the following network was created

-- Block 1: It consists of a series of operations applied to the input image.
+- **Block 1**: It consists of a series of operations applied to the input image.
   - Convolutional layer: Extracts features from the input image using 16 filters of size 3x3.
   - ReLU activation: Applies the rectified linear unit function, which introduces non-linearity.
   - Batch normalization: Normalizes the outputs of the previous layer to stabilize the learning process.